Publication Ethics and Publication Malpractice Statement

 Contribution to editorial decisions

-If a referee feels unable to promptly review the research of a paper should announce the editor.
+If a referee feels unable to promptly review the research of a paper he/she should announce the editor.

 The manuscripts involved in the review process are confidential and must not be revealed to others without the editor’s authorization.
 The reviewer has to respect the confidentiality of the information provided by the editor or author and is not allowed to retain or to copy the paper.